|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health

 The Child Welfare Data Dashboard is intended to provide information to the public as well as county and tribal decision-makers on 12 key measures used to monitor the status of children served by Minnesota’s child welfare system.

 The quarterly updates are prepared one month after the end of the latest quarter.
-For example, the update for quarter one (January 1 – March 31, 2013) occurred during May, 2013, with the dashboard posted during the first week of June.
-By using this timing process for the updates, the data reflects the work January 1 through March 31, 2013 as entered by the end of April.
+For example, the update for the first quarter (Jan.
+1 – March 31, 2013) occurred during May, 2013, with the dashboard posted during the first week of June.
+By using this timing process for the updates, the data reflects the work January 1 through March 31, 2013, as entered by the end of April.
 This same pattern is used for each of the subsequent quarterly updates.